coldclimate/theapproachablegeek.co.uk/content/blog/keogram.md

 searchHidden: true
 ---

 Many many years ago I stood in a queue at MakeFaire Newcastle (maybe around 2010?) and chatted to an American chap, name long forgotten, who mentioned his friend who had pointed a digital camera at the sky somewhere in the US (Bay Area?) and was taking a picture every minute to create a giant art installation.
-I did eventually track them down (they blogged about it) but I can't find the link or remeber any of the names invlved.
+I did eventually track them down (they blogged about it) but I can't find the link or remeber any of the names involved.

-10 years later I was living in a house that made this more achievable, so I gave it a got.
+10 years later I was living in a house that made this more achievable, so I gave it a go.
 I reused some of the sctipts and kit from [my over engineered greenhouse for growing chilli](https://www.theapproachablegeek.co.uk/blog/raspberrypi-greenhouse-timelapse-graphs/) and thought the power of ductape and cardboard boxes, mounted a decent webcam to our spare bedroom window, angling it to avoid any of the neighbors.
 An old laptop provided the computing power, and with a combination of BASH, cron and ffmpeg, it took a picture, every minute, for a year.

 The camera is mounted inside the house, which makes reflections off the glass of the window frustrating.
 I tried mounting the camera outdoors, but I don't have a suitable enclosure to keep it dry enough in the North East weather.